 Developing Solutions and Achieving Goals refers to students’ systematic use of technological knowledge, tools, and skills to solve problems and achieve goals presented in realistic contexts.

 Communicating and Collaborating concerns how well students are able to use contemporary technologies to communicate for a variety of purposes and in a variety of ways, working individually or in teams, with peers and experts.

-Here are a few examples of topics that some of the questions in the TEL assessment will explore:
+Here are a few examples of topics that some of the questions in the TEL assessment explored:

-TEL marks a departure from many other NAEP assessment designs because it is completely computer-based and includes interactive scenario-based tasks—an innovative component of NAEP.
+TEL marks a departure from many other NAEP assessment designs because it was completely computer-based and includes interactive scenario-based tasks—an innovative component of NAEP.
 Explore the interactive version of the TEL framework to see examples of some scenario-based tasks.
-In addition to scenario-based tasks, TEL will also rely on short-answer and multiple-choice questions to measure students' knowledge and skills.
-Because technology and engineering literacy is not always attained in or confined to the classroom, the TEL assessment will be accompanied by a questionnaire component that aims to get a better understanding of students’ opportunities to learn about technology and engineering both inside and outside the classroom.
+In addition to scenario-based tasks, TEL also relied on short-answer and multiple-choice questions to measure students' knowledge and skills.
+Because technology and engineering literacy is not always attained in or confined to the classroom, the TEL assessment was accompanied by a questionnaire component that aimed to get a better understanding of students’ opportunities to learn about technology and engineering both inside and outside the classroom.

 For an overview of the TEL framework, see the 2014 Abridged Technology and Engineering Literacy Framework (2.21 MB).